 All of the CRAs have different business functions running through them.

 As well as credit referencing, CRAs also operate other activities such as direct marketing and lead generating functions.
 The data they sell in this area of their business may include information which the CRAs have bought from local authorities about individuals who had not previously opted-out of the full or ‘open’ electoral register and information from other sources, such as lifestyle questionnaires and competition entries.

 What should I do if my credit file is inaccurate?

-If your credit file is inaccurate, you can raise your concerns with the relevant CRA you obtained your file from.
+If your credit file is inaccurate, you can raise your complaints with the relevant CRA you obtained your file from.
 However, the problem may lie with the original lender or organisation that supplied the CRA with the information so you will need to contact them instead.

 If you have contacted the CRA and the original lender and there is an obvious inaccuracy which they are unwilling to correct then you may wish to make a complaint to the ICO.
 Please note that it's not our role to decide on financial disputes.

 Who is responsible for the information on my credit file?